 1.1 The Global Excel Summit (the Event) and www.globalexcelsummit.com (the “Website” is operated and managed by DATEL Productions Limited (“DATEL“, “we”, “us“. “our”, the “Organiser“).
 We are a limited company incorporated in England and Wales (no. 10106893) with a registered office address at 123 Buckingham Palace Road, Victoria, London, England, SW1W 9SH.

 1.2 “Event Participant” is anyone, attending the event in any shape or form, including but not limited to visitors, delegates, exhibitors, sponsors, media and press representatives, or guest speakers.

-1.3 The Event is taking place at The Queen Elizabeth II Centre, located on Broad Sanctuary, Westminister, London SW1P 3EE, United Kingdom (the Venue) between 6-9 February 2021.
-Should the COVID-19 circumstances prevents us from hosting the event in a physical location, the Event will take place via a dedicated virtual Event platform, #ALIVE’s Convention Centre and #ALIVE’s Royal Penthouse (the Platform).
+1.3 The Event is scheduled to take place at The Queen Elizabeth II Centre, located on Broad Sanctuary, Westminister, London SW1P 3EE, United Kingdom (the Venue) between 6-9 February 2021.
+Should the COVID-19 circumstances prevent us from hosting the event in a physical location, the Event will take place via a dedicated virtual Event platform, #ALIVE’s Convention Centre and #ALIVE’s Royal Penthouse (the Platform).
 In either scenario, the Event will be streamed worldwide via the Event Platform.